Family Road Trip Packing List Printable (The Ultimate Checklist!)

 Bringing along the best road trip snacks and meals serves many important purposes in ensuring a more seamless road trip.

-Not only do road trip foods help fight boredom, but they cut down on the cost associated with buying food on the road.
-Likewise, portable meals prevent prolonged pit-stops for dining and help you avoid the fast-food trap.
+Not only do road trip foods help fight boredom, but they cut down on the cost associated with buying food at gas stations or somewhere else on the road.

-Be sure to plan for the expected mess or accidental spill that is bound to happen when eating with kids in an unconventional space.
+Additional planning tip: When creating your road trip list, be sure to plan for the expected mess or accidental spill that is bound to happen when eating with kids in an unconventional space.

-- Cooler and ice
+- A large cooler and ice

-- Refillable water bottles
+- Reusable water bottles

 - Paper towels or napkins for spills